 I have to be honest, no matter what option you choose, it takes a lot of time to get to Cornwall.
 This is because the infrastructure in the area is not that great and the speed limit is lower than in other parts of the UK.
 Coming from London, you could take the train from Paddington Station towards Penzance or the coach from Victoria towards Truro.
 It takes an average on 5:30 hours to reach Penzance by train and 9 hours by bus.

 However, once there the buses are quite slow, and you won’t have much independence from traveling to all the places you want to see.
 This is why I suggest either go by car or, if you are just visiting England, rent one.
 You can find some great deals on cheap car rentals on Holiday Extras, that’s where I usually rent all my holiday cars from as they are very transparent with the costs.
+This post is based on my own 3 days Cornwall road trip itinerary.

 Where to stay in Cornwall: